Chiari malformation: Syringomyelia

-Syringomyelia is most often chronic progressive degenerative disorder characterized by a fluid-filled cyst located in the spinal cord.
-However, there can be also cases where the syrinx in terms of size and extent of symptoms actually stays stable throughout a lifetime.
+Syringomyelia is most often a chronic progressive degenerative disorder characterized by a fluid-filled cyst located in the spinal cord.
+However, there can also be cases where the syrinx, in terms of size and extent of symptoms, actually stays stable throughout a lifetime.
 Syringomyelia symptoms include pain, weakness, numbness, and stiffness in the back, shoulders, arms or legs.
-Other symptoms include headaches, the inability to feel changes in the temperature, sweating, sexual dysfunction, and loss of bowel and bladder control.
-It is usually seen in the cervical region but can extend into the medulla oblongata and pons or it can reach downward into the thoracic or lumbar segments.
+Other symptoms include headaches, the inability to feel changes in temperature, sweating, sexual dysfunction, and loss of bowel and bladder control.
+It is usually seen in the cervical region but can extend into the medulla oblongata and pons, or it can reach downward into the thoracic or lumbar segments.
 Syringomyelia is often associated with type I Chiari malformation and is commonly seen between the C-4 and C-6 levels.
-The exact development of syringomyelia is unknown but many theories suggest that the herniated tonsils in type I Chiari malformations cause a "plug" to form, which does not allow an outlet of CSF from the brain to the spinal canal.
+The exact development of syringomyelia is unknown, but many theories suggest that the herniated tonsils in type I Chiari malformations cause a "plug" to form, which does not allow an outlet of CSF from the brain to the spinal canal.
 Syringomyelia is present in 25% of patients with type I Chiari malformations.

 Pathophysiology

-The most widely accepted pathophysiological mechanism by which Chiari type I malformations occur is by a reduction or lack of development of the posterior fossa as a result of congenital or acquired disorders.
-Congenital causes include hydrocephalus, craniosynostosis (especially of the lambdoid suture), hyperostosis (such as craniometaphyseal dysplasia, osteopetrosis, erythroid hyperplasia), X-linked vitamin D-resistant rickets, and neurofibromatosis type I. Acquired disorders include space occupying lesions due to one of several potential causes ranging from brain tumors to hematomas.
+The most common pathophysiological mechanism by which Chiari type I malformations occur is due to a congenitally small posterior fossa.
+Other pathophysiological mechanisms involve increased intracranial pressure above the foramen magnum, which causes a downward pressure against the cerebellum, thus causing the cerebellar tonsils to displace below the foramen magnum.
+Such causes include hydrocephalus (an accumulation of cerebrospinal fluid [CSF] around the brain), space occupying lesions in the brain such as tumors, subdural hematomas or other subdural fluid collections, arachnoid cysts, craniosynostosis (early closure of the cranial sutures)(especially of the lambdoid suture), hyperostosis (an excessive growth of bone) (such as craniometaphyseal dysplasia, osteopetrosis).
+Another pathophysiological mechanism by which Chiari malformations form is by negative pressure or a pulling force from below the foramen magnum, which pulls against the brain, causing the cerebellar tonsils to herniate past the foramen magnum.
+Causes of this negative or pulling pressure include a tethered cord or an excessively tense Filum terminale, a cerebrospinal fluid leak creating a negative pressure around the spinal cord as the fluid surrounding the cord leaks out, or a CSF-venous fistula, in which the CSF leaks into a nearby vein.

 Traumatic brain injury may cause delayed acquired Chiari malformation, but the pathophysiology of this is unknown.
+This is due to the fact that the condition can go asymptomatic for years and a diagnosis is often led through testing for a variety of symptoms.
 Additionally, ectopia may be present but asymptomatic until a whiplash injury causes it to become symptomatic.

-Some neurological experts believe that Chiari malformation type I is developed as a result of Filum Disease, an abnormal traction of the spinal cord caused by an excessively tense Filum terminale.
-This theory was first introduced by Dr. Miguel B. Royo Salvador in 1993.
+Other conditions linked to Chiari malformations include X-linked vitamin D-resistant rickets, and neurofibromatosis type I.